zackhr/covid-19-streamlit-app/README.md

 <a href="https://sentiment-analysis-rt.herokuapp.com/">Real Time Twitter Sentiment Analysis</a>

 <h1>the application link for this repository</h1>
-<a href="https://covid-19-tweets-app.herokuapp.com/"> exploration and training covid-19 data </a>
+<a href="https://covid-19-tweets-app.herokuapp.com/"> Exploration and Training covid-19 data </a>